 This 18-mile course is an absolute grind on the way up and a VERY fast run on the way down!
 Runners will start and finish at our Frater Lake Headquarters and run the out-and-back section (Granite Peak) of the K50 course.
 The trail is very runnable and boasts a 2,500’ vertical gain that consist of some of the best trails in the area.
 At the mid-point, runners will be awarded with one of the best views the area has to offer.
 There is a generous 8-hour cut-off for this course.

 This course is new to our weekend of fun and is a very fast course!
-This is a point-to-point course that starts at the LA Pit Aid Station (end of leg 2) and ends at Frater Lake Headquarters.
-You'll start off with a slight uphill run (300ish feet) for 4.3 miles of dirt road to 500 Aid Station.
+This is a point-to-point course that starts at the Thomas Aid Station (end of leg 3) and ends at Frater Lake Headquarters.
+You'll start off by going up and over Thomas Mountain and into 500 Aid Station.
 After passing 550 Aid Station, you'll be on amazing single track trail that winds like a roller coaster for 9 miles and finish at Frater.
-Herman's Half is mainly downhill (-1700ish) and has a generous 5 hour cut-off.
+Herman's Half has a nice climb at the beginning but is mainly downhill roller coaster terrain and has a generous 5 hour cut-off.

 SERE Beer Mile